Laid to Rest (film): Filming locations

 A majority of principal photography occurred in southern Maryland, notably the state-owned, abandoned Crownsville Hospital Center near Annapolis.
 The crew spent 24 days shooting in April and May 2008.
 While the above-the-line production team was based out of Los Angeles, a few department heads were locals to DC-Maryland-Virginia, as well as most of the crew.
-Lead actress/producer Bobi Sue Luther is a native of the area, and was able to use personal connections to secure key locations.
+Lead actress/producer Bobbi Sue Luther is a native of the area, and was able to use personal connections to secure key locations.
 The production employed creative methods to save money; for instance, Chromeskull's on-camera vehicle was director Robert Hall's daytime rental car, and the VW Jetta that Princess rides off in at the finish was owned by the production designer.

 Cinematography

 A majority of the film was shot using a Panasonic AJ-HPX3000 1080p camera system.

 Release

 Laid to Rest received a limited theatrical run in March 2009.
-It was released on home video April 21, 2009.
+It was released on home video on April 21, 2009.